ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    It is worth noting that the same MPI analyzed in this document could be used between hierarchical MDSC controllers, as shown in Figure 4 of {{!RFC8453}}.

-   A detailed analysis of the interface between the Customer Network Controller (CNC) and the MDSC, called CNC-MDSC Interface (CMI) in
+   A detailed analysis of the interface between the Customer Network Controller (CNC) and the MDSC, called CNC-MDSC Interface (CMI), in
-   {{!RFC8453}}, as well as the interface between service and network orchestrators are outside the scope of this document.
-However, when needed, this document describes some considerations and assumptions about the information which needs to be provided at these interfaces.
+   {{!RFC8453}}, as well as the interface between service and network, orchestrators are outside the scope of this document.
+However, when needed, this document describes some considerations and assumptions about the information that must be provided at these interfaces.
    The list of the IETF YANG models which apply to the ACTN MPI can be found in {{ACTN-YANG}}.